Trade Relations of V4 Countries

 Students will possess following abilities:

-- about place of the V4 countries within the EU.
+- On the Position of V4 Countries Within the EU.

 Students will obtain following skills: